repoze/repoze.what/docs/source/Manual/GettingStarted.rst

     [contact-us]
     users

-It has four sections and three items: "manage-site" (made up one item, "admins"), "release-software" (made up of the items "admins" and "developers") and "contact-us" (made up of the item "users").
+It has three sections and three items: "manage-site" (made up one item, "admins"), "release-software" (made up of the items "admins" and "developers") and "contact-us" (made up of the item "users").